As musicians, we face a lot of critique.

 We might not understand why Rebecca Black’s Friday and Justin Bieber’s Baby have the same musical themes (yet both hit the top charts), but we can still argue that–

-Oh, but they’re catchy tunes.
+they’re catchy tunes.

 - When we start off with “I think…” or “I believe…” or even “In my opinion…”, we’re softening the comment because it leaves room for uncertainty and other interpretations.